Knowing the ratio requirements for an ECE service

-Both the adult-to-child ratio and number of qualified staff have to be kept at all times.
+The adult-to-child ratio must be kept at all times.
 This includes when the service takes children on an excursion or when adults go on lunch or other entitled breaks.
 To cover breaks, services may wish to employ additional staff, or bring in staff from non-contact time whilst other staff take their breaks.

 Go to schedule 2 of the Education (Early Childhood Services) Regulations (external link) to find out the adult-to-child ratio for your ECE service.
 Schedule 2 explains the differences in the ratios.
 For example, there are different ratios for children of certain ages and for different kinds of ECE services.

 Go to the ECE Funding handbook for more information on playcentres’ adult-to-child ratios.

 Knowing the first aid requirements and other ratios

 Go to the ECE Licensing Criteria and the ECE Funding handbook for more information on staffing ratio requirements.
 For example, some services must have a one-to-50 adult-to-child ratio for first aid qualifications.
 This means there must be one staff member who has approved qualifications in first aid for every 50 children present at all times.